axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

    </p>

   <h3>Distribution Transparency</h3>
    <p>We don’t think that <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Distributions will work without complete transparency.
-In theory, the allocator and recipient could block their identity or the number of RADs allocated, but that is fear speaking, limiting our options.
+In theory, the allocator and recipient could block their identity or the number of <SPAN>RAD</SPAN>s allocated, but that is fear speaking, limiting our options.
 We don’t think that anything less than full disclosure will work.
    </p>
    <p>Of course, you’ll have to figure out what works for you, but hiding any of this information is likely to turn out to be a failure.
    </p>

   <h3>Accounting for the Unaccountable</h3>
-   <p>RADs represent many things other than simple financial value.
+   <p><SPAN>RAD</SPAN>s represent many things other than simple financial value.
 They are not beans, but they can be counted.
    </p>
-   <p>The RADs you have represent how other people feel about you and how they value your contributions.
-If you are making us miserable, you’ll probably get fewer RADs from us; if you are helping us thrive, you’ll likely get more.
-If you do something that goes against our Impact, “but, hey, it makes money,” you’ll get less RADs; if instead you introduce a way to make money <em>and</em> strengthen our alignment, you’ll get more RADs.
+   <p>The <SPAN>RAD</SPAN>s you have represent how other people feel about you and how they value your contributions.
+If you are making us miserable, you’ll probably get fewer <SPAN>RAD</SPAN>s from us; if you are helping us thrive, you’ll likely get more.
+If you do something that goes against our Impact, “but, hey, it makes money,” you’ll get less <SPAN>RAD</SPAN>s; if instead you introduce a way to make money <em>and</em> strengthen our alignment, you’ll get more <SPAN>RAD</SPAN>s.
    </p>
-   <p>Maybe I gave you RADs because you noticed that I was down and you talked to me and helped me get over a personal crisis.
+   <p>Maybe I gave you <SPAN>RAD</SPAN>s because you noticed that I was down and you talked to me and helped me get over a personal crisis.
 Or they may reflect the fact that you always make yourself available to help others in the team.
 Or it may indicate that you are a very effective coach, gentle and inspirational at the same time.
    </p>
-   <p>In short, RADs account for the uncountable, they measure the immeasurable.
+   <p>In short, <SPAN>RAD</SPAN>s account for the uncountable, they measure the immeasurable.
    </p>

 <br>
 <br>

 <h1 style="text-align: center; ">3. <span style="font-size: smaller; ">RADICAL</span> Wealth Extraction</h1>
- <p>You can calculate the amount each co-owners have earned by factoring the total revenue through the allocated RADs.
+ <p>You can calculate the amount each co-owners have earned by factoring the total revenue through the allocated <SPAN>RAD</SPAN>s.
 For example,
  </p>
  <ul>
   <li>Six of us generate $16,000 in dividends.
   </li>
-  <li>There is a total of 1,000 RADs allocated which means that each RAD is worth $16 this cycle.
+  <li>There is a total of 1,000 RADs allocated which means that each <SPAN>RAD</SPAN> is worth $16 this cycle.
   </li>
   <li>You have 450 allocated RADs and I have 130.
   </li>